Aligned Financing

 Preserving the company’s entrepreneurial autonomy

-The entrepreneurial control is never overtaken (bought).
+- the entrepreneurial control never being overtaken (bought),

 There's no single instrument.
 Steward ownership aligned financing can be structured using debt or hybrid forms.
 Some instruments are inherently aligned; others can be adapted.
 What matters is whether the conditions above are met, not which category the instrument sits in.